awsdocs/amazon-ec2-user-guide/doc_source/volume_constraints.md

 Among other impacts, the partitioning scheme determines how many logical data blocks can be uniquely addressed in a single volume\.
 For more information, see [Data Block Sizes](#block_size)\.
 Two partitioning schemes are in common use on Linux and Windows systems: master boot record \(MBR\) and GUID partition table \(GPT\)\.
 The important differences between the two can be summarized as follows:
 + **MBR**

   MBR uses a 32\-bit data structure to store block addresses\.
-This means that each data block is mapped with one of 232possible integers\.
+This means that each data block is mapped with one of 232 possible integers\.
 The maximum addressable size of a volume is given by:

   \(232 \- 1\) × Block size = Number of addressable blocks